francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 with activation function $$\phi$$.
 All the weights and biases are initialised i.i.d. as
 $$b_i^{(l)} \sim \mathcal{N}(0, \sigma_b^2)$$ and $$W_{ij}^{(l)} \sim \mathcal{N}(0, \sigma_w^2/N_\ell)$$.
 Note that,
-similar to standard initialisations (e.g. LeCun), we rescale the variance of the weights by the width $$N_\ell$$ to avoid divergence when we will apply central limit theorem (CLT) arguments.
+similar to standard initialisations (e.g. LeCun), we rescale the variance of the weights by the width $$N_\ell$$ to avoid divergence when we applying central limit theorem (CLT) arguments.
 We would like to understand the prior over functions induced by this prior over parameters.

 The NNGP result follows from two key observations:
-1. Even though they receive the same input $$x$$, all the hidden neurons $$h_j$$ are uncorrelated with each other because of independent parameters.
+1. Even though they receive the same input $$x$$, all the hidden neurons $$h_j(x)$$ are uncorrelated with each other because of independent parameters.
 (Note that this breaks down for deeper layers at finite width.)
 2. Any output neuron $$z_i(x)$$ is a sum of iid random variables.
-Therefore, as
-$$N \rightarrow \infty$$, CLT tells us that $$z_i(x)$$ will converge to a Gaussian distribution.
+Therefore, as $$N \rightarrow \infty$$, CLT tells us that $$z_i(x)$$ will converge to a Gaussian distribution.
 For multiple inputs, this will be a joint multivariate Gaussian, i.e. a GP.
 Note that the output neurons also become independent despite using the same "features" or inputs.

 What are the mean and covariance of this GP?
 The mean is easy: since all the parameters are centered at initialisation, the mean of the GP is also zero.